hyperalz/Zwift/README.md

 ## Data Storage

-Your progress is automatically saved to browser localStorage, so it persists between sessions.
-Each user's route assignments are stored separately.
+**Without Firebase (default):** Your progress is saved to browser localStorage, so it persists between sessions but is local to each browser.

+**With Firebase (optional):** Enable shared data storage so all users see the same calendar entries.
+See `FIREBASE_SETUP.md` for setup instructions.
+The app automatically falls back to localStorage if Firebase isn't configured.

 ## Live Demo